eestrada/voll/README.md

 well defined,
 widely available configuration file format that is line delimited.
 `dotenv` exists, but it is not strictly specified and implementations differ.
-FreeBSD configuration files have a fairly standard format, but other than the implementation that parses them,
-I do not know if there is a specification for them.
+FreeBSD configuration files have a fairly standard format that is similar to VOLL (this was actually one of the inspirations for VOLL), but other than the FreeBSD implementation that parses them, I do not know if there is a specification for them.
 Voll is meant to be tightly specified enough to be easily portable between implementations and systems, like JSON.